buckhx/diglet/README.md

 [![Build Status](https://travis-ci.org/buckhx/diglet.svg?branch=master)](https://travis-ci.org/buckhx/diglet)

+A simple tool for solving common geospatial workflows.

+* wms: Web Mapping Server (tile server)
+* mbt: Tile builder for vector tiles into the mbtiles spec

+# wms

 A real-time tile server in a single binary

-Here are some neat things that diglet does
+Here are some neat things that diglet wms does

 * Backend changes are pushed to the front end in real time
   * Currently changes are registered from the kernel (inotify/kqueue/ReadDirectoryChangesW)